-Those with lower back pain understand the problems and effects that it has on them.
+Those with lower back problems understand the problems and effects that it has on them.

-It helps to learn of the various areas that affects us before we allow it to become more serious.
+It helps to learn about the various areas that affect us before we allow it to become more serious.
 We can learn to find ways to either minimize, prevent and protect ourselves from the possible harm that these effects can have on us.

 It causes us to move less and more carefully.
 We become more cautious and reluctant to engage the same way in our preferred and daily activities.
 Usually, we will engage in the activity and then later feel the after effects.

-As the pain subsides, we continue the activity with little modification to it at all.
-We don’t associate that we are doing anything from our activity to contribute to the pain regardless of its true source.
-Pain after the activity is not yet linked.
+As we feel better, we continue the activity with little modification to it at all.
+We don’t associate that we are doing anything from our activity to contribute to the discomfort regardless of its actual source.

-In time, as pain becomes less avoidable and more noticeable, we then decide that it is safer to preform less of the activity.
-Although, it may be better to perform less of the activity to avoid the pain, one should also consider performing the activity differently with a more proactive approach to how the activity may affect your spine while performing it.
+In time, as the pain becomes less avoidable and more noticeable, we then decide that it is safer to do less of the activity.
+Although it may be better to perform less of the activity to avoid from hurting, one should also consider performing the action differently with a more proactive approach to how the activity may affect your spine while performing it.

 Modifying the activity so that it protects the spine is better than avoiding it especially if it is something you enjoy doing or need to do.

-One who has chronic lumbar pain, has a significantly lower tolerance to stress and is very sensitive to anything that may worsen it.
-Because back pain takes a substantial amount of time to improve and rarely changes from day to day, it is also hard for ones mood and emotion to change as well.
+One who has chronic lumbar pain has a significantly lower tolerance to stress and is very sensitive to anything that may worsen it.
+Because it takes a substantial amount of time to improve and rarely changes from day to day, it is also hard for one’s mood and emotion to change as well.

-With the exception of pain medication, back pain rarely improves as quickly as desired.
+With the exception of medication, back problems rarely improve as quickly as desired.
 Unfortunately, the opposite is quite true.
-Back pain can get worse in a very short space of time.
-This is a important explanation why those who suffer from back pain may become much more prone to negative moods and emotions much faster than feelings of relief and comfort.
+Symptoms can get worse in a very short space of time.
+This is a important explanation why those who suffer may become much more prone to negative moods and emotions much faster than feelings of relief and comfort.

 This makes one more hesitant, protective, afraid, anxious and worried with their activities.
-Engaging in activities that are safer, more reliable, back healthy and more social are vital to proper relief.
+Engaging in activities that are safer, more reliable, spine-healthy and more social are vital to proper relief.

 As the family accommodates for your back issues, so do their own needs and interests.
-It is not an easy feeling that your pain is affecting others and not just only yourself.
-This is evident especially when you don’t know whether or not it will improve and if the family can adjust to it as well as you need them to, if it doesn’t improve.
+It is not an easy feeling that your soreness is affecting others and not just only yourself.
+This is evident especially when you don’t know whether or not it will improve and if the family can adjust to it as well as you need them to if it doesn’t improve.

 It is vital to have the understanding and support of your loved ones and your friends and not simply just more advice from them.
 Let them know how serious your discomfort is, what you need and that it is important to have their support.

-When you have back pain, you need more support from others in order to find real long term relief.
+When you have pain, you need more support from others to find real long term relief.

-Regardless of the cause of pain, medication has an important place in your treatment.
+Regardless of the cause of your discomfort, medication has a prominent place in your treatment.
 Once advised by your doctor, use it as advised and required.
-If your doctor or back specialist recommends other forms of treatment for your pain, follow them with as much value as you would your prescription.
+If your doctor or specialist recommends other forms of treatment, follow them with as much value as you would your prescription.

-If medication if your first choice to address your back pain, then you should consider other options that offer methods to reduce or avoid pain medication.
-Long term use of medication has it side effects.
+If medication if your first choice, then you should consider other options that offer methods to reduce or avoid medication.
+Long-term use of medication has its side effects.

 Rest and sleep are always compromised.
 There no longer is a correct or suitable way to rest or sleep well.
 The only certainty is the need for more of it.

 Being under constant pain is very exhausting both physically and emotionally.
 We don’t want more rest and sleep, we need more.
-However, what we believe should be the solution to our back pain (which is more rest and sleep) is actually one of the contributors to the pain.
+However, what we believe should be the solution for our back (which is more rest and sleep) is one of the contributors.

-Adequate rest and sleep is important for recovery.
+Adequate rest and sleep are essential for recovery.
 However, there is a limit to how much you should have before it affects your recovery.
-Too much rest leads to further immobility, poorer healing and recovery as back pain is directly linked to mobility or the lack thereof.
+Too much rest leads to further immobility, poorer healing, and recovery as back pain is directly linked to mobility or the lack thereof.